Omar Campos

-Omar Antonio Campos Chagoya (born 20 July 2002) is a Mexican professional footballer who plays as a left-back for Liga MX club Santos Laguna.
+Omar Antonio Campos Chagoya (born 20 July 2002) is a Mexican professional footballer who plays as a left-back for Liga MX club Cruz Azul.

 Club career

+Santos Laguna

 Born in Cuauhtémoc district of Mexico City, Campos grew up in the Tepito neighborhood before joining the youth setup at Santos Laguna in 2016.
 On 17 January 2021, he made his professional debut for Santos Laguna under manager Guillermo Almada in a Liga MX game against Tigres UANL.
 He came on as an 85th-minute substitute for Juan Ferney Otero as Santos won 2–0.

 Campos scored his first professional goal on 6 February 2021 against Atlas, scoring the opening goal for Santos Laguna in their 1–1 draw.

+Los Angeles

+On 30 January 2024, Campos joined Major League Soccer club Los Angeles FC on a four-year deal.
+Campos started in 17 of 27 matches with LAFC.

+Campos scored the winning goal in a 3-1 victory against Sporting KC in the US Open Cup on September 25, 2024.

+Cruz Azul

+On 5 January 2025, Campos joined Liga MX side Cruz Azul on a permanent transfer.

 International career

-On 6 December 2021, Campos was included in the senior national team call-up by Gerardo Martino for a friendly match against Chile set to take place on 8 December.
+On 6 December 2021, Campos received his first call-up to the senior national team.
+He made his senior debut on 16 December 2023, in a friendly match against Colombia.